CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Floating-vehicles.md

 based on the vanilla AI and suffers the same issue.
 There is currently no solution for that issue, but we are investigating to see if there's a way to reduce it.

-Vehicles floating randomly across the map is likley due to mods such as Service Vehicle Selector, particularly if they are floating to/from cargo or transport hubs ([example](https://steamcommunity.com/app/255710/discussions/0/3949028823313156915/)).
+Vehicles floating randomly across the map is likely due to mods such as Service Vehicle Selector, particularly if they are floating to/from cargo or transport hubs ([example](https://steamcommunity.com/app/255710/discussions/0/3949028823313156915/)).